Table of Contents

+There are also lifestyle changes you can make to help prevent urinary incontinence.
 You may find it helpful to make some changes in your diet.
-Alcohol, caffeine, foods high in acid (such as tomato or grapefruit) and spicy foods can irritate your bladder.
+Alcohol, caffeine, foods high in acid (such as tomato or grapefruit), and spicy foods can irritate your bladder.
 Talk to your doctor if you think your diet may contribute to your incontinence.

 Some people find that limiting how much they drink before bedtime helps reduce nighttime incontinence.